CopilotKit/CopilotKit/README.md

 ### Copilot-App Interaction

+- ✅ `useMakeCopilotReadable`: give frontend state to the copilot
-- ✅ `useMakeCopilotReadable`: give static information to the copilot, in sync with on-screen state
+- ✅ `useMakeCopilotDocumentReadable`: give document state to the copilot, especially useful with 3rd party state (e.g. Gong call transcript)
-- ✅ `useMakeCopilotActionable`: Let the copilot take action on behalf of the user
+- ✅ `useMakeCopilotActionable`: Let the copilot interact with the application
 - 🚧 `useMakeCopilotAskable`: let the copilot ask for additional information when needed (coming soon)
+- 🚧 `useCopilotChain`: provide usecase-specific chain
 - 🚧 `useEditCopilotMessage`: edit the (unsent) typed user message to the copilot (coming soon)
 - 🚧 copilot-assisted navigation: go to the best page to achieve some objective.
-- 🚧 CopilotCloudKit: integrate arbitrary LLM logic / chains / RAG, using plain code.

-### UI components

-- ✅ `<CopilotSidebar>`: Built in, hackable Copilot UI (optional - you can bring your own UI).
-- ✅ `<CopilotPopup>`: Built in popup UI.
-- ✅ `<CopilotTextarea />`: drop-in `<textarea />` replacement with Copilot autocompletions.
+- 🚧 Copilot Cloud: From hosting, chat history, analytics, and evals, to automatic Copilot personalization and self-improvement.

 ### Integrations